-- Compiling drill results and planning future drill targets. - Undertaking the preparation of a full definitive feasibility study.
+- Compiling drill results and planning future drill targets. - Planning its summer regional field work. - Undertaking the preparation of a full definitive feasibility study which is expected to be completed by the end of calendar 2023.

 Subsequent to the end of the quarter, the Company: